mateusvidaljs/mateusvidaljs/README.md

 ## About me

+Hello there!
+My name is Mateus, i'm a web developer with 8 years of experience (since 15 years old, now i'm 23).
-I'm a web developer, with 8 years of experience, i startet in .NET and Java, and i've migrated to JavaScript, and i fell in love with it :heart:
+I startet learning programming with C# and Java, but I migrated to JavaScript, and fell in love with it :heart:

-Now i am focused in NodeJS + React + React Native stack, because it proved to be very powerful and efficient!
+Now i'm focused on the "NodeJS + React + React Native" stack, because it proved to be very powerful and efficient!

 ## Langs and techs
 ### (always incrementing :smile:)